PrenticeElijah/SimplePlatformer/README.md

 # SimplePlatformer

-I created a short (one level) platformer game similar to Mario or Kirby within.
+I created a short (one level) platformer game similar to Mario or Kirby within one week.
 Working on this project was a great introduction to the some basic jump and movement physics in Unity.
 The main concepts I wanted to learn from this project include:
   - Raycasting
   - Force and Velocity
   - Tilemaps and Sprite Atlas'